NuCivic/react-dash/README.md

 * **fetchData:** define the fetch data strategy used in the current component.
 * **queryObj:** the query to be used after data fetching.
 For example this would allow you to filter the raw dataset for pagination.

+### Extending components
+Components can and should be extended to  be extended

 ### Autocomplete